semlix/semlix/docs/source/indexing.rst

     writer.commit(optimize=True)

 Since optimizing rewrites all the information in the index, it can be slow on a large index.
-It's generally better to rely on Whoosh's merging algorithm than to optimize all the time.
+It's generally better to rely on semlix's merging algorithm than to optimize all the time.

 (The ``Index`` object also has an ``optimize()`` method that lets you optimize the